srp8/MIST4610-Project2-Group2/README.md

 ## Questions:

-*Question 1: Is there a notable geographic pattern or concentration for missing persons cases in the U.S.?*
+### *Question 1: Is there a notable geographic pattern or concentration for missing persons cases in the U.S.?*

 This question helps us identify where support systems may be failing and highlights larger social and economic issues that could be contributing factors.
 Areas with higher concentrations of missing person cases may indicate underfunded police departments, limited search-and-rescue teams, or slower emergency responses, all of which can seriously affect how quickly and effectively cases are handled.
 Additionally this can be connected to the fact that the regions are struggling with poverty, housing instability, or trafficking routesn.
 Areas facing these challenges could likely be the cause for high disappearance rates indicating this isn’t an isolated problem and these communities are being impacted by higher risks that need to be addressed.
 By identifying patterns, we can increase funding for local law enforcement,and reallocate resources to areas in need.
 Also expanding access to local programs and services that can strengthen community support and help prevent future disappearances.

 The dataset supports geographic pattern analysis by including specific details such as the city and state where individuals were last seen, making it possible to count cases by region, map trends, and identify areas that may require more attention or resources.

-*Question 2:Is race/ethnicity significantly correlated with how long someone remains missing or unidentified?*
+### *Question 2: Is race/ethnicity significantly correlated with how long someone remains missing or unidentified?*

 This question brings attention to possible racial disparities in how missing person cases are treated and highlights how cultural and institutional barriers can delay critical help.
 Studies have shown that missing persons of color often receive less media coverage and slower responses from authorities, and if these groups remain missing for longer periods, it suggests underlying racial bias.
 In additiona, some families may be hesitant to report cases due to language barriers, fear of immigration consequences, or mistrust in the justice system.
 These barriers can delay investigations and reduce the chances of early resolution.
 Figuring out which groups are most affected can lead to policies that ensure all cases receive equal urgency and attention.
 Moverover, it can lead to the creation of tools and programs that will make reporting processes easier and build trust between law enforcement and marginalized communities can help families feel safer and more supported.